Create prompt objects

 > Use this file to discover all available pages before exploring further.

-# Creating prompt objects
+# Create prompt objects

 > Create, publish, and use prompt objects for LLM applications